 For beverages they have pickled plum juice (nam buai) and Chinese-style iced coffee (o-lieang) in addition to a wide range of soft drinks.
 Thai ice-tea and beer is also on the menu.
 The free version is the pot of iced chrysanthemum tea standing on every table – ice is two baht a glass.

 The food at Nai Soi is definitively made with love.
 Occationally they also serve a beef salad.
 The shophouse is of the more spacious one.
+What is a cbd oil cartridge USA ?
+CBD oil cartridge, a.k.a.
+CBD vape cartridge, is a glass tank filled with a CBD distillate that fits into your vape pen.
 A concrete floor with wobbly metal tables and plastic stools.
 The front is open towards the street.
 The walls are covered with ceramic tiles, making it easy to keep clean.
 The ambience is a little bit olds style, even if it lack the classic wooden interior and furnutures.

 To sum up, it’s one of my favorite eating options in the area when craving for noodle soup.
 Another favorite is Khun Dang Guay Jub Yuan when I’m craving for pork noodles a few houses further down the road.